ismaelucm/massis_tutorial/docs/Examples.md

 ## How to define simulations

-There are numerous manners to define a scenario in MASSIS, for instance, using LUA, JSON or programmatically.
-But in this section, we explain only one of them: using LUA.
+There are numerous manners to define a scenario in MASSIS, for instance, describing it using LUA or JSON format, even programmatically.
+But in this section, we explain only one of them: using LUA format because it is the most intuitive.

 A scenario is a LUA file that has two parts.
 First of them, the definition of the scenario and the second of them the command section.